www.cpcalive.com

 ! [input_files[:X]] [CpcAlive commands] [Cpc commands] [>output_file]

-The Cpc commands must be placed to the end of the command line.
+The Cpc commands should be placed at the end of the command line. (before ">output_file" if presents)

 ex: !
 PRINT"ok"